 Why a Raised Bed Greenhouse?

-Before we get into the technicalities, let’s do some raised bed greenhouse 101.
+Before we get into the technicalities, let’s do some greenhouse 101.
 Garden bed greenhouses differ from a traditional greenhouse in that they aren’t temperature and humidity regulated.
 Instead of being heated artificially, these structures warm the soil by trapping in heat from the sunlight.
 So, while the vegetables and flowers inside will be a little toastier, you won’t be able to actually control the temperature or heat the soil enough to suit plants outside your gardening zone.
-Another key difference is that greenhouses meant for raised beds are smaller and often portable.
+Another key difference is that greenhouses meant for above-ground beds are smaller and often portable.

 The marginal heat difference comes in handy at the beginning and end of the growing seasons, such as when winter starts settling in.
 Normally, your garden plants will sense the drop in temperature and wrap up their life cycle (or go dormant in the ground).
 But, when we raise the temperature and extend the growing season, we can get a few extra weeks or even months out of our garden.
 This works particularly well for late-harvest produce, like winter squash.

 Along with harvesting later in the season, you can also plant sooner (which nearly makes for year-round gardening!).
 It depends on the plants, but many can be planted in the soil as much as 1-2 months early in the spring.
-Frost-tolerant plants, such as spinach, are excellent candidates for late-winter planting in raised beds.
+Frost-tolerant plants, such as spinach, are excellent candidates for late-winter planting in above-ground beds.
 To determine just how early you can start gardening, use a thermometer to observe how warm your raised garden greenhouse gets and compare it to the planting temperature on the seed packet.

 During the spring and summer, raised bed greenhouses are handy for protecting plants from pests and adverse weather conditions.
 They’re also excellent for gently hardening off new plants (or just babying your favorite herbs and vegetables!).
-In the winter weather, when the ground soil’s just too frigid to garden in, a garden bed greenhouse will help protect the roots of temperature-sensitive, dormant plants in the raised beds.
+In the winter weather, when the ground soil’s just too frigid to garden in, a garden greenhouse will help protect the roots of temperature-sensitive, dormant plants in the above-ground beds.

-Raised Bed Greenhouse vs. Raised Bed Cover
+Raised Bed Greenhouse vs. Raised Bed Greenhouse Cover

 If you have raised garden beds, odds are you’ve already dabbled in raised bed covers.
 Covers are fantastic in gardening, but they don’t always provide for the raised garden bed and soil in all the ways a greenhouse does.
 The key difference is in the material.
 Raised bed covers are often made from fabric material with aeration holes, mesh, or even chicken wire, which keeps pests out but doesn’t keep the heat in.
 Covers with a solid covering, such as thick plastic or glass, are technically greenhouses because they’ll keep the soil warm and growable.
-So, basically, a raised bed greenhouse is a very efficient type of raised bed cover.
+So, basically, a greenhouse for a raised bed is a very efficient type of raised bed greenhouse cover.

 Things to Consider